European Parliamentary Elections Act 2002: 2011 AV and 2016 EU referendums

 The legal provisions for the appointment of "Regional returning officers" and also the twelve European Parliamentary Regional constituencies areas of the United Kingdom under this Act were also used under the titles of "Regional counting officers" and "Regional count areas" in the legislation enacted for the holding of both the 2011 AV Referendum under the Parliamentary Voting System and Constituencies Act 2011 and the 2016 EU Referendum under the European Union Referendum Act 2015.

 Repeal

-As a result of the referendum on the United Kingdom's membership of the European Union on 23 June 2016, the act was repealed by the European Union (Withdrawal) Act 2018, however initially it was only partially repealed and was not fully repealed until 31 January 2020 when the United Kingdom formally left the European Union.
+In a result of the referendum on the United Kingdom's membership of the European Union on 23 June 2016, the act was repealed by the European Union (Withdrawal) Act 2018, however initially it was only partially repealed and was not fully repealed until 31 January 2020 when the United Kingdom formally left the European Union.

+The whole act was repealed by section 25(4) of, and schedule 9 to, the European Union (Withdrawal) Act 2018.
+Section 1A and schedule 1A, which had been inserted by subsequent legislation, were repealed on 4 July 2018.
+(Note: The European Union (Withdrawal) Act 2018 (Commencement No. 1) Order 2018 (SI 2018/808), reg.
+3(i).)
+The remainder of the act was repealed on 31 December 2020.
+(Note: The European Union (Withdrawal) Act 2018 (Commencement No. 5 and Transitional Provisions and Savings) Regulations 2020 (SI 2020/1622), reg.
+2.)